PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/Unreal Setup.md

 ## Introduction

-This tutorial will guide you through the process of setting up your Unreal game and integrating the GameSparks plugin.
+This tutorial guides you through the process of setting up your Unreal game and integrating the GameSparks plugin and explains:
+* How to download and integrate the GameSparks SDK into your game.
+* The different steps you will need to perform, depending on whether you are creating:
+  * A new game.
+  * A Blueprint only project.
+  * A mixed project.

 ## SDK Download and Setup

-You'll require the following to compile and run the Unreal Engine SDK provided by GameSparks.
+You'll require the following to compile and run the Unreal Engine SDK provided by GameSparks:

   * [Unreal Engine](https://www.unrealengine.com/dashboard).
   * GameSparks [SDK](https://bitbucket.org/gamesparks/gamesparks-cpp-unreal/downloads) for Unreal Engine.